railsgirls/guides.railsgirls.com/_pages/design.md

 Visit the <http://localhost:3000/ideas> page to see your new idea app design.

+{% coach %}
-**Coach:** Explain how the design works line by line.
+Explain how the design works line by line.
 What is HTML, what is CSS and what parts are Bootstrap?
+{% endcoach %}

 ## Style the idea detail page